cysouw/diathesis/text/c10_participle.md

 Verbs with a dative argument are strictly split between *sein* and *haben*.
 There do not appear to be any verbs that allow for both.
 The grammatical status of the datives is slightly different among these verbs (see [@sec:case-nominative-dative; @sec:case-dative-drop; @sec:prepositions-dative-antipassive; @sec:preverb-dative-applicative] for detailed discussion).
 Similar to intransitives, the dative verbs with a *haben* Perfect, like *antworten* 'to answer' [@next a], do not allow for a construction with an adnominal participle [@next b], but the impersonal *werden* passive is possible [@next c].

 ::: ex
 a.
-Die Professorin hat dem Student geantwortet.
+Die Professorin hat en geantwortet.
 b. ^* Der geantwortete Student ist zufrieden.
 c.
-Heute wird dem Student geantwortet.
+Heute wird dem Studenten geantwortet.
 :::

 **Attested Verbs**